ibm-cloud-docs/watsonxdata/explain_sql_query.md

 The visual explain feature in {{site.data.keyword.lakehouse_full}} shows the execution plan for a specified SQL query.
 This feature also validates the SQL query.
 The output results can be visualized in different formats, which can be rendered into a graph or a flow chart.
 Data exchange happens between single or multiple nodes within a fragment.
 Each fragment has a set of data that is distributed between the nodes.
 {: shortdesc}

 With this visual explain feature, you can run the query and show the output in a distributed environment.
 You can output the results in different formats.
-When queries are run, they make a scan through the database.
+When queries are run, they scan through the database.
 The queries retrieve table metadata to fetch the correct output.

 With this visual explain feature, you can visualize the query in a graphical representation.
 When a query is run in the SQL editor and selects the **Explain** option, {{site.data.keyword.lakehouse_short}} uses an EXPLAIN SQL statement on the query to create a corresponding graph.
 This graph can be used to analyze, fix, and improve the efficiency of your queries by saving time and cost.